RECREATION AROUND TOWN

 CHURCH STREET MARKETPLACE

 Church Street Marketplace is the lifeblood of downtown Burlington.
 This pedestrian only center of the action (the first pedestrian-only commercial center in North America) offers shopping, dining, and services, all easily accessed from the surrounding residential neighborhoods.
-The Marketplace is pivotal to a number of annual events, from the Magic Hat Mardi Gras parade to the Jazz Festival and First Night.
+The Marketplace is pivotal to a number of annual events, from the Magic Hat Mardi Gras parade to the Jazz Festival.
 On Church Street, you’re sure to experience talented buskers, delectables from a variety of food carts, rotating public art, live music, and the best people watching around from any number of sidewalk eateries.
 From the abundance of the Burlington Farmers Market to political protest, to Burlington City Art’s lunchtime musical performances, Burlington’s City Hall Park marks one end of Church Street.

 The Flynn Center for the Performing Arts and the Chittenden County Courthouse roughly flank City Hall Park on opposite corners.
 On the opposite end of this four-block center of the action is the iconic fulcrum of downtown, the First Unitarian Universalist Society church, which is host to any number of community events.
 Burlington’s highly liberal demographic supports all faiths, and several of the city’s most recognizable structures are the houses of worship surrounding the Marketplace.